 While edge computing presents numerous advantages, its implementation in healthcare is not without challenges.
 Addressing these challenges is essential for realizing the full potential of edge computing in the healthcare sector.

-Edge computing systems must be reliable and require regular maintenance to ensure continuous operation.
-Healthcare providers need to establish robust maintenance protocols and contingency plans to address potential system failures or disruptions, ensuring that critical healthcare services remain uninterrupted.
+Edge computing systems must be reliable and regularly maintained to ensure continuous operation.
+Healthcare providers must establish robust maintenance protocols and contingency plans to address potential system failures or disruptions, ensuring that critical healthcare services remain uninterrupted.

-The future of edge computing in healthcare is bright, with ongoing advancements poised to further enhance its impact.
+The future of edge computing in healthcare is bright, with ongoing advancements poised to enhance its impact further.
 Here are some trends and developments to watch:

 The rollout of 5G networks will significantly enhance the capabilities of edge computing by providing higher bandwidth and lower latency.
 This synergy will enable even more sophisticated real-time applications in healthcare, such as remote surgeries and advanced telemedicine services.